Dismissalby Kate Russell

 Note that the following cases were brought under the previous service qualification requirements, which were one year.
 However, they demonstrate the legal principles.

 The employer appealed, arguing that one year’s continuous service would not be accrued until 8 April 2003.
-The Court of Session disagreed, holding that the first day of work and the effective date of termination must be included in the calculation and on that basis, O’B had a year’s continuous service and her claim was in time.
+The Court of Session disagreed, holding that the first day of work and the effective date of termination must be included in the calculation and on that basis, O’B had a year’s continuous service on 7 April and was able to make a claim.